Stesso-GenAI-Research/video-evaluation/README.md

 Without those three connected pieces, there is no fair search experiment to run.
 Creating fake queries, labels, or vectors would produce a meaningless accuracy number.

-## The data I need next

-I need to request three connected exports from the private database.

 ### 1. Project steps

 Each step should include: